 Debian-based Linux Distributions

-- BackTrack and Kali Linux (developed by Offensive Security for penetration testing; BackTrack was rebuilt using Debian Linux and was renamed to Kali Linux)
+- BackTrack and Kali Linux (developed by Offensive Security for penetration testing; BackTrack was rebuilt using Debian Linux and was renamed Kali Linux)

 Linux Distros Present on the Above AWS Graph and Ordered by Popularity: